aws-hue/XGBoost-from-scratch/README.md

 6. Tree Building: Finding Splits

 How does splitting work?
+The feature values are sorted: This simplifies the calculation of possible partition points.
+Only the boundaries between unique feature values are considered: Each partitioning is done at a point between two neighboring unique values.

 The algorithm finds the split point that maximizes the information gain.

 Gain Formula: